 If you have read Jules Verne’s Journey to the Center of the Earth, you have probably spent some time wondering if travelling in earth’s mantle could be done one day.
 Humans are explorers, and the Vulcan is a vehicle envisioned to cross one boundary we haven’t pushed yet.
 Maybe one day it will be possible.
 If we need a justification, I am sure scientists across the earth will have hundreds of hypotheses to test and experiments to conduct with an extreme machine like the Vulcan.

-I would like to thank Olivier Peraldi, who helped me work on the Vulcan concept.
+The Vulcan concept was imagined on March 2016 by Charles Bombardier in collaboration with Olivier Peraldi.
 Olivier is a regular Imaginactive collaborator.
 The images of the Vulcan concept were created by Abhishek Roy.
 Abhishek is the founder of Lunatic Koncepts, a start-up design lab based in India.
 Abhishek’s team also created the renderings of the Antipode supersonic jet and the Subfire patrol drone.